Notification System#

 Can I turn off notifications entirely?
 Except for security and urgent categories, yes.
 But we don't recommend it — ignoring infrastructure alerts is the ostrich-head-in-sand strategy, and ostriches don't run data centres.

 Can I receive push notifications on multiple devices?
 Yes.
-Just grant permission on each device/browser separately.
+Just grant permission on each device/browser separately — the notification goes to all of them.

 Continuous improvement

 The notification system is under active development.
-Coming soon: WhatsApp integration, notification digest/grouping, and scheduling rules ("outside business hours, urgent only").
+Just arrived: browser push is now live, and every notification flows through a single central catalogue + routing engine.
+On the way: the WhatsApp channel (templates in Meta approval), notification digest/grouping, and scheduling rules ("outside business hours, urgent only").
 The Guide's pages never end — neither do ours.